AndreasAvgou/Information-Retrieval-and-NLP-with-Python/README.md

-# 📚 Information Retrieval & NLP Projects
+# 📚 Information Retrieval & NLP with Python

 This repository contains a collection of five Python projects focused on Information Retrieval (IR), Natural Language Processing (NLP), and Machine Learning.